Highlights and Updates

-The state marketplace is the best option if you want affordable health insurance and good coverage.
-Blue Cross and Blue Shield of Alabama and Bright Health Insurance Company both offer plans on the state exchange.
 Blue Cross Blue Shield of Alabama comes out on top regarding prices, but you also need to consider the coverage available.
 Take a closer look at the health insurance plans to find the right one for your needs.

 Cheap Health Insurance Plans in Alabama by Metal Tier

 Is price the most important factor guiding your decision when buying health insurance?
 If so, consider the plans available from Blue Cross and Blue Shield of Alabama.
-This insurance company offers metal tiers; prices, deductibles, and coverage depend on the tier you select.

 The estimates for the following health insurance plans in Alabama are for the average 40-year-old resident.

 - Blue Cross Select Gold has the highest premium but the lowest deductible and out-of-pocket costs.
-The monthly premium is $532.54, but the deductible is $850, and the out-of-pocket maximum is $6,000.
+The monthly premium is $600.76, but the deductible is $850, and the out-of-pocket maximum is $6,000.

 Choosing Health Insurance Plans in Alabama